4th century CE Earthquake

 Erickson-Gini (2010:87–88) reports that Avbat/Oboda

-sustained some damage in the 363 earthquake
+"sustained some damage in the

-Roman/Early Byzantine Residential Quarter,
+In the Roman/ Byzantine Residential Quarter,

 Erickson-Gini (2010:91–95) notes that Room 7

-apparently collapsed in the 363 earthquake
+"apparently collapsed in the 363 earthquake", as it

-was found filled with collapsed building stones, loose soil,
+"was found filled with collapsed building stones, loose soil,

+rubble and air pockets."
 Additional structural damage was

-recorded in Room 4, where a row of fallen arch stones were
+recorded in Room 4, where "a row of fallen arch stones were

-and the doorways between Room 4 and Rooms 3 and 7
+found" and the doorways between Room 4 and Rooms 3 and 7

 were blocked.